 Data Virtuality integrates business intelligence (BI tools) software as well, such as Yellowfin, Spotfire, Microsoft Excel, and 7Analyse.
 The company also promises that any data source, or connector, that isn’t already part of their service can be built for customers.

-Improvado streamlines data from 200+ marketing connectors.
+Improvado streamlines data from 300+ marketing data sources.
 Such a range of data sources allows for in-depth cross-channel marketing analytics.
 With data from different channels on a single dashboard, you can build detailed marketing reports and track metrics like ROAS, CPL, CPA, ROMI, ROI, and many other custom indicators.
 Users get a single source of truth for all their marketing channels, along with a holistic view of their prospects’ devices, age, gender, preferred channels, and more.

 Alteryx Analytics Hub fully supports six data source technologies, including Amazon Redshift, MySQL, Oracle, SAP Hana, Snowflake, and Microsoft SQL Server.
 According to the platform, other data source technologies are partially supported.
 Thus, they can only be used for input and output.
 They don’t work with workflow dependencies or metadata loading and must be imported using the required ODBC driver and DSN settings.